 We’ve researched non-profit and independent small dog rescues across the state of Colorado so that you can find your new pet.
-The rescued puppies in these shelters are usually there through no fault.
+The rescued puppies in these shelters are usually there through no fault of theirs.
 They’ve been abandoned, abused, neglected, or surrendered by their owners and now await a loving home like yours.

 Before scrolling down this list of small dog rescues in Colorado, check out these recommendations from our team at We Love Doodles: Best Havanese Rescues in Colorado and Best Yorkie Rescues in Colorado.

 Find a Small Dog Rescue Shelter Near Me in Colorado

 Our team at We Love Doodles created this list of the best small dog rescues in Colorado for you to check out.

 1. Mile High Canine Rescue

 Mile High Canine Rescue is based in Mead, Colorado.
 The shelter is a non-profit 501(c)3 organization that greatly appreciates help from the community.
 Whether you can donate, volunteer your time, foster a dog, or adopt an animal permanently, you’ll be helping this rescue fulfill its mission.

 First, view the available dogs to adopt a puppy from Mile High Canine Rescue.
 Their pictures, a short biography, and their adoption fee will be displayed for you.
 Within the bio, you’ll learn more about the dog’s needs.

 For example, one dog may need a fenced yard, while another may require that no children be in the home.
 Adoption fees are based on the length of time the dog has been in the rescue and age, health, and other attributes.
 You’ll only be permitted to meet a dog once you’ve submitted an application and it has been approved.